Diabetes: Taking Care of Your FeetSkip to the navigation

-Examine your feet every day.
+- Examine your feet every day.
 And have your doctor examine your feet during every visit.

 - Check your shoes for any loose objects or rough edges before you put them on.

-Get early treatment for any foot problem, even a minor one.
+- Get early treatment for any foot problem, even a minor one.

 How do you care for your feet?

 Here's how you can get started caring properly for your feet.

 - Inspect your feet at least once a day.
 Look at all areas of your feet, including your toes.
 This is the most important part of your foot care.
 You can use a handheld mirror or magnifying mirror attached to the bathroom wall near the baseboard to inspect your feet.
 If you can't see well, have someone assist you.